Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Methodology

 \section{Methodology}

 Under the factor-adjusted VAR model in~\eqref{eq:fac_adj_model_def}, to estimate the coefficient matrices $\mathbf{A}_\ell, \, 1 \le \ell \le d$, driving the dynamics in the VAR process $\{\bxii_t\}_{t \mathbb{Z}}$, we first estimate the factor-driven common component~$\bchi_t, \, 1 \le t \le n$.
-To handle heavy tails, we propose to truncate the data prior to carrying out the principal component-based estimation of the factor structure.
+To handle heavy tails, we propose to truncate the data prior to carrying out the principal component-based estimation of the factor space.
 The estimated common component is then subtracted from the truncated data to yield the estimator of $\bxii_t, \, 1 \le t \le n$, from which the VAR coefficients are estimated via Lasso.
-Sections~\ref{sec:truncation_and_mod_est} and~\ref{sec:var_est} describe these steps while regarding the number of factors $r$ and the VAR order $d$ as known, and Section~\ref{sec:CV_tune_tau} discusses the selection of $r$, $d$ and other tuning parameters.
+Sections~\ref{sec:truncation_and_mod_est} and~\ref{sec:var_est} describe these steps while regarding the number of factors $r$ and the VAR order $d$ as known, and Section~\ref{sec:CV_tune_tau} discusses the selection of $r$, $d$ and other tuning parameters including the level of truncation.